bitcoin/bitcoin/doc/multiwallet-qt.md

 Only requiring some minor changes is bitcoin.cpp.

-Finally, three new headers and source files will have to be added to bitcoin-qt.pro.
+Finally, two new headers and source files will have to be added to bitcoin-qt.pro.

 Changes to class BitcoinGUI
 ---------------------------